frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/erpnext_integration/dropbox-backup.md

 Private files: /Apps/erpnext/private/files
 ```

-> **Note**: If the compressed backup size exceeds 1GB (gigabyte), the system will upload the latest available backup to Dropbox instead of generating a new backup file.
+> **Note**: If the compressed backup size exceeds 1GB (Gigabyte), the system will upload the latest available backup to Dropbox instead of generating a new backup file.